The Site of Origin of Torsade de Pointes

 The most common site of origin of catecholaminergic polymorphic ventricular tachycardia (VT), idiopathic ventricular fibrillation, and polymorphic VT associated with the Brugada syndrome also is the outflow tract.
 Furthermore, the outflow tract is the most common site of origin of idiopathic monomorphic VT and idiopathic premature ventricular depolarizations.
 The reason that the outflow tract is a common site of origin of ventricular arrhythmias in patients without structural heart disease is unknown.
 In any case, as demonstrated in some case reports, a reproducible site of origin can allow mapping and ablation of the triggers of TdP and other types of polymorphic VT.

-Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Implantable Devices, EP Basic Science, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias
+Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Implantable Devices, EP Basic Science, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias

 Keywords: Brugada Syndrome, Tachycardia, Ventricular, Heart Conduction System, Ventricular Fibrillation, Long QT Syndrome, Electrocardiography, Heart Ventricles, Ventricular Premature Complexes